The Vengeful Elephant, and Journalism's Clickshare Problem

 Ergo none of it was to be believed at face value

-Would this have stopped the wrong narrative?
+Would this have stopped the wrong narrative in its tracks?
 Perhaps not.
 But it would have given outlets real incentives to do at least some of their own reporting, which would have clarified the true story much faster.
-And given that these outlets (ie. not the original newswire) brought the story to Twitter, that would have helped.
+And given that these outlets (ie. not the original newswire) were what brought the story to Twitter in the first place, maybe it never would have gotten there without this gamesmanship contributing.

-And as we’ll see in the next post (about Uvalde), the advantages here can be considerable when cutting through stories with heavily conflicting information.
+And as we’ll see in our next post (about Uvalde), the advantages here can be considerable when cutting through stories with heavily conflicting information.

 (Note: Of course some stories will have lots of primary outlets!
 Uvalde is a good example.
 True cases of widely breaking news shouldn’t be restricted to whichever outlet got there two minutes faster.
 But the same system can be trivially applied to developments to these stories, as we’ll get into in more detail in the next post.)

 I have low confidence here.
-I saw a few tweets that pointed back to an unnamed source(s) on TikTok, but I gave up finding the OG source when I realized it would take hours and didn’t add much value.
-Someone on some platform speculated wildly and it was then repeated for clicks/views.
-But who knows which for sure.
+While I saw a few tweets that pointed back to an unnamed source(s) on TikTok, I gave up finding the OG source when I realized it would take hours and didn’t add much value.
+Clearly someone on some platform speculated wildly, which was then repeated elsewhere for clicks/views.
+But I have no idea who that was specifically.

 Compare eg. the final sentences of the second and third paragraphs.

 That’s true as of the story’s latest edit.
 I DM’d the Snopes reporter ~4 hours ago to double-check that there weren’t any updates to her story that she just hadn’t gotten around to posting yet.
-No reply as of time of printing (understandably!).
-Will update if/as that changes.
+I (understandably) did not receive a reply as of time of printing.
+I’ll update here if/as that changes.
+[2025 update: it seems Snopes never get a reply, and neither did I.]

 I don’t know how else to say this without getting gory/explicit, but a full-grown elephant that wants to fuck you up is not going to leave a nice corpse.
 In contrast, an elephant (or herd) that just finds you in their way can trivially kill you by accident without necessarily leaving severe external damage.
-At their size, one step could do it.
+At their size, one wrong step could do it.
 But if they’re out for the type of personal vengeance described, the damage will be obvious.
 [EDIT: After publishing, I found an article from a Traumatology journal about elephant attacks in India, especially in Odisha.
-I got three things from it: (1) most deaths are because of distant/under-equipped hospitals, not attack ferocity, (2) there are ~400 such deaths annually in India, (3) these attacks are especially common in forest-adjacent villages, and in mating season (which the attack in question happened during).
-Murmu may have simply gotten too close to one during a period of herd aggression.
+I got three things from it: (1) most deaths are because of distant/under-equipped hospitals, not attack ferocity, (2) there are ~400 such deaths annually in India, (3) these attacks are especially common in forest-adjacent villages, particularly in mating season (which was when this attack in question happened).
+Murmu may have simply gotten too close to an elephant during a period of herd aggression.
 Though their later attack on the village is an open question.
 Perhaps it was provoked in some way?
 But we have no reason to believe Murmu’s body was the target.]

 What sometimes happens is that a source will give Quote A to Outlet A, and then just copy-paste it to Outlet B when asked the same question.
 My sense is that journalists should be up front when this happens.
 It’s trivial for them to check if a verbatim version of the provided quote is already indexed by Google.
 If you weren’t first to the quote, just say that?

 The most obvious weighting would be length.
 While this could be gamed, the natural counter-balance is that most readers like it short.
 But there are also lots of more sophisticated approaches available here.
-And while any algo change can be exploited, even a bad system seems much better than what we have—and creating a pretty good system seems entirely plausible!
+And while any algo change can be exploited, even a bad system seems much better than what we have today.

 One could imagine some disputes not easily resolving, say between premium outlets and cheap mills that rely on bad rewrites.
 But this seems more opportunity than problem: the premium outlet could just report the latter to the panel.
 If the latter is constantly getting reported for bad summaries and they can’t make some credible case about eg collusion, this is a pretty easy judgment call: just delist them from Google News.
 It shouldn’t take too long until all the outlets listed are both credible (on this front) and in equilibrium re: fair summaries.